neother/wsapp/README.md

-An automatic futures trading web application. react-eCharts is used to build the UI and use web socket to connect the backend which implement by python web frame fast-app.
+An automatic futures trading web application. react-eCharts is used to build the UI and use web socket to connect the backend which implement by python web frame fastapi.
 The backend service will connect the account from real futures agent.
 You now can trade futures on web seamlessly instead of downloading any desktop application.
 You now can write and backtest their own trade strategies and trade the futures